Maxyleeee/airport-delay-project/README.md

 4. [cite_start]**Modeling**: A **Random Forest Classifier** was trained to capture the non-linear interactions between scheduling and weather conditions[cite: 3].

 ## Requirements
-To run this project, you need the following Python libraries:
+To run this project, we used the following Python libraries:
 * pandas
 * scikit-learn
 * imbalanced-learn